 - Rodrigo Negreiros (Federal Fluminense University, Brazil): general relativity (including the formalism to describe stellar rotation and magnetic fields) and stellar cooling

 - Thomas Klähn (California State University Long Beach): deconfined quarks and phase transitions in the core of neutron stars

 Please note that the target group for this school is graduate students.
-Participation in this event is pending approval.
+Registration is now closed.

 The school is organized by the FRIB Theory Alliance.